2012 Spanish Grand Prix: Race

-Alonso was delayed by Pic's slower car into turn one and he made his second pit stop at the end of lap 26.
-Williams' strategy enabled Maldonado to pass Alonso who was six seconds behind the former after exiting the pit lane.
-Räikkönen made his second pit stop from the lead for the hard compound tyres at the conclusion of lap 27 and rejoined the track in third.
-On lap 28, Vettel and Massa were imposed drive-through penalties for ignoring yellow flags telling them to slow for turn one for Schumacher's stricken car because they deployed DRS.
+Pic's slower car delayed Alonso into turn one, and he made his second pit stop at the end of lap 26.
+Williams's strategy enabled Maldonado to pass Alonso who was six seconds behind him exiting the pit lane.
+At the end of lap 27, Räikkönen made his second pit stop from the lead for hard compound tyres and rejoined the track in third.
+On lap 28, Vettel and Massa were given drive-through penalties for ignoring yellow flags telling them to slow for turn one for Schumacher's stricken car, as was evidenced by them using DRS.
 Massa took his penalty immediately while Vettel served his three laps later.
 Vettel fell from sixth to ninth, ahead of Hülkenberg and teammate Webber.
-On lap 32, Maldonado was radioed to manage his rear tyres and maintain his seven-second lead over Alonso in second.
-Alonso remained seven seconds behind Maldonado so as to not to overstress his tyres.
+Maldonado was radioed on lap 32 to manage his rear tyres and keep his seven-second lead over Alonso in second.
+Alonso stayed seven seconds behind Maldonado to avoid overstressing his tyres.
 During lap 33, Kobayashi overtook Button on the outside entering turn five for seventh with minor contact between the two drivers.
-Three laps later, Hamilton made his final pit stop for a new set of hard compound tyres from fifth since he pushed hard, wearing his old set of tyres.
+Three laps later, Hamilton made his final pit stop for a new set of hard compound tyres from fifth after pushing hard on his old set of tyres.
 He rejoined the circuit in heavy traffic in 14th.

-Pic was imposed a drive-through penalty for ignoring blue flags for delaying Alonso earlier in the race, but he entered the garage to retire with driveshaft failure on lap 37.
-On lap 38, Vettel used DRS to pass Button on the outside for seventh at the first corner.
-Pérez pulled off to the side of the track in the final third of the lap and became the Grand Prix's final retiree with a transmission fault on lap 40.
+Pic received a drive-through penalty for ignoring blue flags earlier in the race and delaying Alonso, but he retired in the garage on lap 37 due to driveshaft failure.
+Vettel used DRS on lap 38 to pass Button on the outside for seventh at the first corner.
+Pérez pulled off to the side of the track in the final sector of the track and became the Grand Prix's final retiree with a transmission fault on lap 40.
 When Alonso began drawing closer to Maldonado by half a second per lap, Williams chief strategist Mark Barnett asked the latter to stop for a new set of hard compound tyres at lap 41's conclusion.
 The team had difficulty installing the rear-left wheel, forcing Maldonado to remain stationary for a little longer than expected.
 Maldonado fell to third, behind Alonso and Räikkönen.
-Vettel made an pit stop for new tyres and a front wing after sustained damage on the left of the wing on lap 43, falling to 10th.
+On lap 43, Vettel suffered damage to the left side of his front wing and made a pit stop for new tyres and a front wing, falling to 10th.
 Maldonado drew closer to the yet-to-stop Räikkönen by a second, as Alonso entered the pit lane for his final tyre stop on lap 45, falling to third.
-Räikkönen led for two laps until Maldonado deployed DRS to claim the lead into the first corner on lap 47.
-On the lap after, Alonso passed Räikkönen using DRS on the main straight for second.
+Räikkönen led for two laps until Maldonado passed him with DRS for the lead into the first corner on lap 47.
+Alonso used DRS to overtake Räikkönen on the following lap for second.